MichaelKim/webview/docs/build.md

 - EdgeHTML
 - Chromium
-  - Note: right now, the stable channel doesn't have the required version for the webview to work.
+  - Right now, the stable channel doesn't have the required version for the webview to work.
 As Edge continues to update, this should be fixed.

 While Trident, the old Internet Explorer's engine, is possible to be used, webview does not support it due to its age, decreasing public support, and poor developer experience.